Anurodhkumar/GST-Calculator/README.md

 Step 3: Type Enter
 Step 4:Enter 1st string and press Enter
-Step 5:Repeat the step 4 for other string you will enter and then Enter Step 6:After all input it will print the output as shown in screenshot
+Step 5:Repeat the step 4 for other string you will enter and then Enter Step 6:After all input it will print the output as shown in screenshot in Output.png